Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_Arduino_Nano_RP2040_Connect/README.md

 1. Open the Arduino IDE.

+1. Install the Azure SDK for Embedded C library.

+    - On the Arduino IDE, go to menu Sketch, Include Library, Manage Libraries....
+    - Search for and install azure-sdk-for-c.

 1. Install Arduino Mbed OS Nano Boards support in the Arduino IDE.
 [Full instructions can be found here.](https://docs.arduino.cc/hardware/nano-rp2040-connect)

     - Navigate to **Tools > Board > Board Manager**